Skelly-gg/skelly-app/README.md

 # skelly-app

-This library allows your to easily integrate your services with [Skelly](https://skelly.gg).
+Llibrary allowing your to easily integrate your services with [Skelly](https://skelly.gg).

 # Installation